moysklad/api-remap-1.2-doc-in/source/includes/documents/_purchase_return.md

 Request to create a new item in Purchase Returns.
 For successful creation, the following fields must be specified in the request body:

-+ **assortment** - Link to the product/service/series/modification that the item represents.
++ **assortment** - Link to the product/service/series/product variant that the item represents.
 You can also specify a field named **service**, **variant** according to the indicated item.
 You can read more about this field in the description of the [Purchase Return item](../documents/#transactions-purchase-order-purchase-orders-purchase-order-items).

 + **quantity** - Quantity of the specified item.
 Must be positive, otherwise an error will occur.